NextKraftwerke/PyConfig/README.md

 Unlike many configuration libraries, PyConfig completely separates your code (and the modelling of your configuration options) from the input formats the end-user is allowed to use for configuration.
 You only write python and don't need to think for a second about YAML, INI, JSON, .ENV or whatever.

 In this early version, PyConfig only supports YAML and environment variables but very soon we'll add support for INI files and the library is designed to be easily extensible to add more supported formats.
 Once INI is supported, we'll be listening to the community to see what other formats would be good candidates.
-And as a developer using PyConfig, all you need to do is install a new version and your end-users immediately have the option to use the newly supported input format. _Your code is config-format-agnostic_.
+And as a developer using PyConfig, all you'll need to do is install a new version and your end-users immediately have the option to use the newly supported input format. _Your code is config-format-agnostic_.

+This freedom of choice can also be interesting for companies with teams using different programming languages.
+They have the option of defining a single, company-wide "configuration language" to be used in all projects.
+This is convenient for everyone and allows, for example, the use of centralized configuration files in production (e.g. with credentials to different services, common URLs and so on).
+And with PyConfig, individual programmers can still pick a different "configuration language" during development and for local testing.

 ### Documenting configuration options